 The EIS Dummy Cell on the UDC 4 is a simplified Randles cell.
 A circuit diagram of the EIS cell (Fig. 2) and a typical spectrum of the cell in Bode format (Fig. 3) are provided below.
 In “electrochemistry-speak,” Rp is 3000 Ω, Cdl is 1 µF, and Ru is 200 Ω.

 Figure 2.
 Circuit schematic for the UDC 4.

 Figure 3.
 Bode plot of the Dummy Cell’s EIS response.

 A visual examination of the spectrum is usually sufficient to determine if your EIS system is working.
 Most instrument malfunctions either prevent recording of the spectrum or cause gross errors that dramatically change the shape of the curve.

-If you want a numerical confirmation of the system’s performance, fit the dummy cell’s spectrum to the Randles model in the Echem Analyst.
+If you want a numerical confirmation of the system’s performance, fit the Dummy Cell’s spectrum to the Randles model in the Echem Analyst™.
 The calculated values should be:

 Cf = 0.90 µF to 1.10 µF

 Technical Note Rev. 2.1 9/11/2019 © Copyright 1990–2019 Gamry Instruments, Inc.